Grooming with both hands

 For 5% of your grooming needs.

-Most of the time, one hand mirrors the actions of the other (symmetrical), but sometimes, each hand can act independently.
+Most often, one hand mirrors the other's movements (symmetrical), but occasionally, each hand can act independently.

 Comparing sides

-One interesting aspect of symmetrical two-handed grooming is that you can feel the differences in skin condition between your left and right sides.
+An interesting aspect of symmetrical two-handed grooming is being able to feel differences in the condition of your skin between your right and left sides.

-• Place one finger from each hand at corresponding locations on the right and left side of your body.
+• Place a finger of each hand in corresponding positions on the right and left sides of your body.

 Comparing your right side with your left side